JogoShugh/hyper-library/README.md

 We have two wild clients out there, both of which were developed prior to the *pay your fines* API change.
 One of these clients will break, and one will survive.
 Who will win?

-The Resource Driven Client has baked within it, knowledge of
+The Resource Driven Client has baked-in knowledge of

 1. The available URI's
 2. The types being returned from the server